<> <> <> <>

 3. Pay attention to wherever you feel the breath most clearly.

 4. Just rest your attention on the breath.
 Cover it from the beginning of the inhale to the end of the exhale.
-(You don’t need to force the breath.
-Just let it come and go.)
+You don’t need to force the breath.
+Just let it come and go.

 5. When your mind wanders in thought, or more accurately when you notice your mind has wandered, gently bring it back to noticing the breath.
 If you become frustrated, just notice your frustration, then come back to the breath again.

-6. As you focus on the breath, you can start pushing out to other sensations that appear: sounds, feelings in the body, emotions, etc. Just notice them as they appear.
+6. As you focus on the breath, you can start pushing out other sensations that appear: sounds, feelings in the body, emotions, etc. Just notice them as they appear.
 Then come back to the breath.

 7. As soon as you notice you have been lost in thought, put all your attention on the thought.
 Notice the thought is intangible, and only exists in this place of your consciousness.
 Return your attention to the breath.

-8. Continue in this way until you can merely witness all objects of consciousness—sights, sounds, sensations, emotions, and even thoughts themselves—as they arise and pass away.
+8. Continue in this way until you can merely witness all objects of consciousness — sights, sounds, sensations, emotions, and even thoughts themselves — as they arise and pass away.

 Remember, it's not about being perfect.
 The benefit is in the "practice" of noticing you are lost in thought, not from never being lost.
 A great side benefit is that your mind will quiet from the practice.